venubothsa/reactpractice/react-components-ex/README.md

 Components are two types:

+  - Functional Components
   - Class components

-  - Functional Components
+## Functional Components

+  Functional components are basic JavaScript functions.
+These are typically arrow functions but can also be created with the regular function keyword.
+Sometimes referred to as “dumb” or “stateless” components as they simply accept data and display them in some form; that is they are mainly responsible for rendering UI.

+     function Democomponent()
+    {
+    return <h1>Welcome Message!</h1>;
+    }

 ## Class Components
+ The class components are little more complex than the functional components.
+The functional components are not aware of the other components in your program whereas the class components can work with each other.
+We can pass data from one class component to other class components.
+We can use javascript ES6 classes to create class-based components in React.

-To define a React component class, you need to extend React.Component:
+To define a React component class, you need to extend `React.Component`.

+#### Functional components vs Class components